Stocks edge higher on Wall Street after record-setting week

 Meanwhile, several key U.S. companies will report earnings results this week.
 Technology giants Google and Apple will release their results, as will pharmaceutical companies Merck and Pfizer.
 McDonald’s is also scheduled to report earnings.

-KEEPING SCORE: The S&P 500 index rose 0.1% as of 10 a.m.
-The broad index had two record-high closes last week and is now up 17% for the year.
+KEEPING SCORE: The S&P 500 index rose 0.1% as of 11:30 a.m.
+The broad index had two record high closes last week and is now up 17% for the year.

-The Dow Jones Industrial Average was little changed at 26,545.
-The Nasdaq composite rose slightly.
+The Dow Jones Industrial Average was little changed at 26,543.
+The Nasdaq composite rose 0.2%.

 CRUDE FIGHT: An oil-infused bidding war is heating up after Anadarko resurrected buyout talks with Occidental, even though it has already accepted a $33 billion bid from Chevron.